 - Now we add the results together to get our new point (6,-2).

 Using this method, we can use (2,0) and (0,2) to generate an entire grid of evenly spaced points, namely all those with coordinates (x,y) such that both x and y are even numbers where we also count 0 as an even number.
 In other words, the basis consisting of vectors (2,0) and (0,2) generates the lattice points with even coordinates.
 The idea is that by choosing a basis we have actually chosen an entire lattice, namely the one whose points are generated by the vectors in the basis.
 Crucially, in contrast to an infinite grid of points, a basis is a simple finite object which we can represent in a computer’s memory.

 An important thing to notice is that any given lattice doesn’t have just one basis.
-In fact, it has many basis.
+In fact, it has many bases.
 For example, instead of using (2,0) and (0,2) above we could have just as well chosen (-2,0) and (0, -2) or even (4, 2) and (2, 2).
-In each case they end up generating the exact same grid of points.
+In each case, they end up generating the exact same grid of points.

-We say that a basis is short if it consist of short vectors (See the blue basis in the Figure 1 below).
-Conversely, we say that a basis is long if it consists only of long vectors (See the green basis in the Figure 2 below).
-It turns out that short basis are much more useful than long ones when it comes to solving the types of hard lattice problems cryptographers are interested in.
+We say that a basis is short if it consists of short vectors (See the blue basis in Figure 1 below).
+Conversely, we say that a basis is long if it consists only of long vectors (See the green basis in Figure 2 below).
+It turns out that short bases are much more useful than long ones when it comes to solving the types of hard lattice problems cryptographers are interested in.

 So what would a hard lattice problem look like?
 It turns out that given what we learned so far, these problems are now very simple to understand.
 For example, here is the “Short Vector Problem” which is probably the single most important problem in lattice-based crypto.